trilogy-group/cloudfix-linter-developer/README.md

 ```
 Invoke-WebRequest -URI https://github.com/trilogy-group/cloudfix-linter-developer/releases/latest/download/install.ps1 -OutFile install.ps1; ./install.ps1 (pwd).path
 ```
-- Linux
+- Linux and Devspaces
 ```bash
 read -sp "Enter sudo password" pass  &&  wget -O - https://github.com/trilogy-group/cloudfix-linter-developer/releases/latest/download/install.sh | bash /dev/stdin $pass
  ```

 2).
 Ensure that terraform can access your AWS account.
 You can user one of the following
 a) Devconnect with [saml2aws](https://github.com/Versent/saml2aws)
 b) Set the access key and the secret key inside of the provider "aws" block eg: in the main.tf file provider "aws" { region = "us-east-1" access_key = "my-access-key" secret_key = "my-secret-key" }
 c) Set and export AWS_ACCESS_KEY_ID , AWS_SECRET_ACCESS_KEY , AWS_SESSION_TOKEN as enviroment variables.
 More information on how to give access can be found [here](https://registry.terraform.io/providers/hashicorp/aws/latest/docs)

 3) This version works with CloudFix v3 so make sure you have credentials to https://app.cloudfix.com/